MicrosoftDocs/Hololens/hololens/hololens-release-notes.md

 ### Color-blind mode

-Color-blind mode is useful a great feature that makes HoloLens more accessible.
+Color-blind mode is a feature to help make HoloLens more accessible.
 The new color-blind mode can be found in the Settings app under **Settings** -> **Ease of Access** -> **Color filters**.
 Several new filters are available.
 Here's a visual example of some of the available filters.

 | Off | Grey scale | Tritanopia |
 |-----|-----------|------------|